kevinwlu/iot/lesson9/README.md

 python3 -m plantuml intrusiondetection.uml

-## Install and run GIMP and Pinta to display a PNG file (Run SSH -Y to enable X11 forwarding as an alternative to VNC Viewer)
+## Install and run GIMP and Pinta to display a PNG file (Enable X11 forwarding by SSH -Y on macOS or run Xming then PuTTY with X11 forwarding on Windows 10 as an alternative to VNC Viewer)

+cd

 sudo apt-get update

 sudo apt-get install gimp pinta

+cd demo

 pinta intrusiondetection.png